Fitness of Premier League Footballers

-Arsenal are one team who have regularly suffered with injuries and there are a variety of reasons put forward for this.
+Arsenal is one team who have regularly suffered from injuries and there are a variety of reasons put forward for this.
 Much seems to lie in the intensity and type of training which takes place.

 The employment of strength and conditioning coaches, along with other roles within medicine, have also helped to make footballers fitter.
 And, while the number of games a player must play may never be reduced, more emphasis has been placed on ensuring a footballer has the right recovery.
 As Burnley showed, with the correct recovery procedure in place, it is possible to maintain the fitness levels just 48 hours later.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Alex Johnson is a freelance journalist who writes for the likes of Huffington Post and some of the larger sports publishers.